Movement & Blood Pressure

 You Don't Need A GymLife is busy.
-Getting to the gym after a long day at the office can be challenging, particularly when you add in the obligations of home and family.
+Getting to the gym after a long day at the office can be very difficult, particularly when you add in the obligations of home and family.
 Thankfully some of the best exercises can be done right from the comfort of your own home.

-Exercise Year-RoundEven though it could be difficult to drum up motivation during the colder months of the year, there are many benefits to exercising in winter.
-Once you’ve read these tips, any excuses will vanish into thin air!
+Exercise Year-RoundEven though it is difficult to drum up motivation during the colder months of the year, there are many benefits to exercising in winter.

 Get The Challenge